10 Humanitarian Crises to Know About in 2022

 * Name changed for protection.

-Save the Children's history of working on humanitarian crises
+What is Save the Children's history of responding to humanitarian crises?

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.